October 23, 2025

 Paid customer acquisition costs (CAC) have been climbing steadily for years, squeezing profit margins for even the most efficient ecommerce brands.
 In fact, in July 2025, Meta reported that the average price per ad had increased by 9% year-over-year.

-To unpack what’s really driving this rise and how the smartest players are adapting, we spoke to Lolita Petrossov, founder and CEO of Evestar, a full-service ecommerce agency trusted by brands of all sizes.
+To better understand what’s really driving this trend, we spoke to Lolita Petrossov, founder and CEO of Evestar, a full-service ecommerce agency trusted by brands of all sizes.

 “There’s real inflation in digital advertising.
 CPMs have increased about 10% year-over-year.
 At the same time, competition has exploded.
 More brands are entering paid channels, all fighting for the same attention.
 You can’t just show up anymore; you have to stand out, and that costs more.”

-Compounding the issue is the rapid evolution of acquisition tactics themselves.
-The rise of social commerce, the tightening grip of privacy regulations, and shifting consumer behaviors have made old playbooks obsolete.
-As choices multiply and attention fragments, brands are being pushed toward more creative, data-driven, and expensive ways to stay visible.
+Compounding the issue is the rapid evolution of acquisition tactics.
+The rise of social commerce, the tightening grip of privacy regulations, and shifting consumer behaviors have made many traditional growth strategies less effective.
+Brands today are being pushed toward more creative, data-driven, and expensive ways to stay visible.

 Why CAC keeps rising